 Discrimination Is Pervasive in American Life

 Some people assume that racism happens primarily on an individual level or that only people enact racism.
 They see racism as the use of racist epithets like the n-word or in overt displays of white supremacy like the 2017 “Unite the Right” rally in Charlottesville, Virginia.
-However, racism is also insidious; it is clear that how or where (or even what) we live, breathe, eat, drink, learn, work, and die is often determined by our skin color.
+However, racism is also insidious.
+Nearly everything we experience is influenced by our skin color.

-The point is that racism impacts almost every facet of American life and systemic racism can be seen all over: in unequal access to housing, in health care and educational inequities, in the gentrification of our cities, in the policies, programs, and practices instituted by our government, in the political arena, in corporations, in the surveillance and mass incarceration of Black and Brown people.
-The list goes on and on.
+The point is that racism impacts almost every facet of American life, and systemic racism can be seen in every aspect of our society, from the gentrification of our cities to the fact that black mothers are far more likely to die in childbirth in our hospitals.
+Nowhere is it more apparent than in the surveillance and mass incarceration of Black and Brown people.

 Environmental Injustice in America